APSL/redux-i18n/README.md

 }))(Home)
 ```

-## Translating the content
+## Translate literals

-You can access to a *I18n's* functions with your component's context.
+You can access to *I18n's* functions using your component's context.
 For example:

 ```javascript
 Home.contextTypes = {